 Cities of Migration seeks to engage the full range of stakeholders engaged in the integration of urban migrants, including foundations, city government officials, community sector organizations, colleges and universities, employers, labour unions, resident and business associations, and private and public enterprise in all fields of work.

 The Cities of Migration website features a collection of promising practices in integration and a set of integrated tools to help city-level practitioners, community and funder networks in urban migration and integration to develop stronger ties and increase the effectiveness of local integration practices.
 The major tools include:

-- 100 Good Ideas in Integration.
-Explore 100 Good Ideas in Integration for new approaches to common challenges, demonstrated models of practice and city-to-city information exchange and learning.
-This collection of promising integration practices profiles successful city-level work that is innovative, practical and exportable from a wide and diverse range of city actors.
+- Good Ideas in Integration.
+Explore good practice and policy solutions from global cities.
+Our Good Ideas collection connects you to leading integration/inclusion strategies, new approaches to common challenges, demonstrated models of practice and city-to-city information exchange and learning.
+This collection of promising practices profiles successful city-level work that is innovative, practical and exportable from a wide and diverse range of city actors.
 Contact information, resources for further reading, and city-level information are also available to help you use and adapt these practices locally, wherever you live and work.

 - Conversations on Integration.
 Where online community can meet for discussion, information exchange and shared experiences that will be hosted by practitioners working internationally in major immigrant receiving cities worldwide.

 - E-Library.
 Our easy-to-search e-library provides resources, tools and links to support your research into good integration practices.